Chart Color Schemes

 Cremorne - Cammeray demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Cremorne - Cammeray is notably high, with 61.0% of residents aged 15 years and over holding university qualifications as of the latest data point.
-This figure surpasses both national (30.4%) and state (NSW) averages (32.2%).
-Bachelor degrees are the most common at 38.7%, followed by postgraduate qualifications at 17.8% and graduate diplomas at 4.5%.
-Vocational pathways account for 19.5% of qualifications among those aged 15 years and over, with advanced diplomas at 11.1% and certificates at 8.4%.
+Educational attainment in Cremorne-Cammeray is notably higher than broader Australian benchmarks.
+As of a recent study, 61.0% of residents aged 15 years and above hold university qualifications, compared to the national average of 30.4% and the NSW average of 32.2%.
+Bachelor degrees are the most prevalent at 38.7%, followed by postgraduate qualifications at 17.8% and graduate diplomas at 4.5%.
+Vocational pathways account for 19.5% of qualifications among those aged 15 years and above, with advanced diplomas making up 11.1% and certificates 8.4%.

-Educational participation is high, with 25.8% of residents currently enrolled in formal education.
+Educational participation is high in the area, with 25.8% of residents currently enrolled in formal education.
 This includes 8.1% in primary education, 6.2% in tertiary education, and 5.8% pursuing secondary education.

 Frequently Asked Questions - Education